ykjain/ykjain.github.io/teaching.md

 sidebar_sort_order: 2
 ---

-While in graduate school I have served as a teaching assistant for the following courses.
-This entails leading weekly discussion sections, holding office hours, and grading homework.
+While in graduate school I served as a teaching assistant for the following courses.

 Winter 2020<br> 336-1: Introduction to the Theory of Numbers<br>344-1: Introduction to Topology